Maaajaaa/SparkyColorPrint/README.md

 `chmod +x`

-run it! (replace gcode file by the path to your gcode-file)
+run it! (replace gcode file by the path to your gcode-file or skip it)

 `./ColorPrint.sh gcode-file`